-Ideally, the launching of a software product should be the coronation of the enormous amount of effort (and expenses) dedicated by a company to the development of a new product, meant to help it gain some terrain over its competition.
+Ideally, the launch of a software/SaaS product should be the coronation of the enormous amount of effort (and expenses) dedicated by a company to the development of a new product, meant to help it gain some terrain over its competition.

 Unfortunately, things do not always go smoothly, and mistakes are sometimes made throughout product development stages.
 Rumor has it that “to err is human.”
 Yet, errors made when launching or preparing to launch a software product can cost dearly.
 Any aspect that was neglected or treated superficially can have significantly negative consequences.